 Transition Tools and Resources for Ohio's New Learning Standards: K-12 Social Studies

-The documents and aids below provide almost everything educators need to understand and implement the Ohio's New Learning Standards: K-12 Social Studies.
+The documents and aids below provide educators support needed to understand and implement the Ohio's New Learning Standards.
 Learn about the global context in which the standards were developed, compare them with Ohio's 2002 social studies standards and see how they are sucessfully implemented in the classroom.

 Make your classroom's transition to the Ohio's New Learning Standards in Social Studies easy using the tools and aids you'll find below.